 Students may be assessed no more than two times per year and a minimum of 48 hours is recommended between exams.
 The highest score achieved by the student is used for course placement.
 Test scores are good for three years.

-Students with documented disabilities will be accommodated on an individual basis as each disability dictates and should make an appointment with the Coordinator of Student Needs prior to assessment and/or enrollment.
+Students with documented disabilities will be accommodated on an individual basis as each disability dictates and should make an appointment with the Coordinator of Disability Services prior to assessment and/or enrollment.